gitgud-hub0/Timesheet-remainder-app/README.md

 # Timesheet-remainder-app
 applet for logging timesheets and calculating tasks durations

+The goal of the project is to build an app to save time in doing timesheets and to learn C# and .Net

 To do:
 Add unit testing